My culture insists on virginity: did I break my hymen with masturbation?

 Virginity isn't a medical condition: in other words, it has nothing to do with body parts or how yours may look or be.
 In medical reference books, we won't find a definition of virginity like we'll find for dermatitis or a given nerve or muscle, because virginity is neither a medical condition nor is it anatomical (a body part).

 Most people who have started menstruating and been through some of the process of puberty will not have fully intact hymens anymore, even if they have not had any kind of sex OR masturbated.
-If the corona was not at least somewhat worn away -- if small openings in it had not started to form -- then a young woman would not have any menstrual flow, because it would be trapped behind that membrane.
+If the corona was not at least somewhat worn away -- if small openings in it had not started to form -- then a young person with a vagina would not have any menstrual flow, because it would be trapped behind that membrane.
 That can happen, but it's rare, and when a hymen is that resilient, it often will not wear away with intercourse, either.
-Women with very resilient coronas need to have a minor surgery in order to engage in intercourse.
+People with very resilient coronas need to have a minor surgery in order to engage in intercourse.

 Of course, the tricky part when it comes to a realistic conception of the vagina is convincing other people, particularly in cultures or communities where that idea is still pervasive and part of traditions (for instance, they may do Kukari ki Rasam in your area), and where the truth about female bodies is kept secret or rarely discussed.
 However, even in cultures where this idea can still be widespread, there are people questioning and opposing it and other dubious, sexist or harmful ideas about or approaches to virginity.
 For instance, in India, your National Commission for Women very recently questioned an action that was based in virginity beliefs and ideals.
 And international human rights organizations like Amnesty International -- made of people of all cultures -- have also spoken out in the past about virginity "tests" performed in some areas, particularly when performed publicly and/or by force.